Advanced Polymer Design for Adhesives

 Controlling the Morphology of Structured ParticlesAs mentioned earlier, the morphology of dispersion particles can be controlled thermodynamically or kinetically.2 In a fundamental study, the effect of the acid type (acrylic acid, methacrylic acid and itaconic acid) on dispersion particles with different morphologies (no morphology, styrene microphases and methyl methacrylate microphases) was investigated.
 The different particle morphologies as seen through an atomic force microscope are seen in Figure 5.
 Figure 6 shows the results of shear and peel testing of the dispersions, formulated with 25% of tackifier resin.

-) of styrene as well as the high hydrophobicity, the polystyrene domains are predominantly found inside the polymer particles.
+Due to the low polymerization constant (kp) of styrene as well as the high hydrophobicity, the polystyrene domains are predominantly found inside the polymer particles.
 In the case of polymethyl methacrylate (PMMA), the particles are distributed between the surface and the inner part of the dispersion particles.
 Combining MMA and methacrylic acid (MAA) resulted in the highest shear and peel strengths.
 In the latter case, an optimal balance between phase-separated domains on the surface and inside of the polymer particles is formed.

 These results further emphasize the importance of micro-phase separation in polymer films to enhance application properties.